This is the default message for the success message

 L’Epicerie Generale opened up in 2014 just off the bustling Place de Clichy, by a group of young chefs and foodies.
 Offering products from local French producers including jam, juice and soups, they also do special workshops and tastings in outside locations for up to 100 people, featuring foie gras, oysters or ham.

-And if you are in love with French food & markets, have a look at our awesome Aligne Market Tour!
+And if you are in love with French food & markets, have a look at our awesome Paris Outdoor market Food Tour!
 Yummy!

 Meet the locals